Frankenstein's monster: Shelley's plot

 Victor Frankenstein builds the creature over a two-year period in the attic of his boarding house in Ingolstadt after discovering a scientific principle which allows him to create life from non-living matter.
 Frankenstein is disgusted by his creation, however, and flees from it in horror.
 Frightened, and unaware of his own identity, the monster wanders through the wilderness.

 He finds solace beside a remote cottage inhabited by an older, blind man and his two children.
 Eavesdropping, the creature familiarizes himself with their lives and learns to speak, whereby he becomes an eloquent, educated, and well-mannered individual.
 During this time, he also finds Frankenstein's journal in the pocket of the jacket he found in the laboratory and learns how he was created.
-The creature eventually introduces himself to the family's blind father, who treats him with kindness.
+The creature eventually introduces himself to the family's blind father, De Lacey, who treats him with kindness.
 When the rest of the family returns, however, they are frightened of him and drive him away.
 Enraged, the creature feels that humankind is his enemy and begins to hate his creator for abandoning him.
-However, although he despises Frankenstein, he sets out to find him, believing that he is the only person who will help him.
+Although he despises Frankenstein, he sets out to find him, believing that he is the only person who will help him.
 On his journey, the creature rescues a young girl from a river but is shot in the shoulder by the child's father, believing the creature intended to harm his child.
 Enraged by this final act of cruelty, the creature swears revenge on humankind for the suffering they have caused him.
 He seeks revenge against his creator in particular for leaving him alone in a world where he is hated.
 Using the information in Frankenstein's notes, the creature resolves to find him.